AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

           Put (Integer'Image (V) & " ");
        end loop;
        New_Line;
-    end Main;
+    end Use_Defaults;

-As we see in the application above, all variables still have their default values, since we haven't assigned any value to them.
+As we see in the :ada:`Use_Defaults` procedure, all variables still have their default values, since we haven't assigned any value to them.

 ..